-Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA)
+Comprehensive Environmental Response, Compensation, and Liability Act

-CERCLA established what is known as the "Superfund" for cleaning toxic wastes.
-This law was enacted in 1980 and is coded in Title 42 of the United States code, beginning in section 96D.
+The Comprehensive Environmental Response, Compensation, and Liability Act established what is known as the "Superfund" for cleaning toxic wastes.
+This law was enacted in 1980 and is codified in Title 42 of the United States Code, beginning in section 96D.